 Your Story is Way Too Irrelevant

 Another mistake is sending a pitch that’s not relevant to the journalist's niche or even the publication’s.
 This far outweighs the mistakes mentioned above.
-I know this can be partially due to a lack of research, but it is something that as PR pros we need to improve.
+This can be partially due to a lack of research, but it is something that as PR pros we need to improve.

 A key factor when pitching is time.
-We're all pressed for time and working in PR is stressful.
-Still, take the time to research, learn and understand your prospects and journalists.
-It will help you build relationships and trust.
+We're all pressed for it and working in PR is stressful.
+Still, take the time to research, learn and understand your target journalists.
+Doing so relates back to the maxim mentioned in the first line of this essay: it will help you build relationships and trust.

-A PR pro's relationship with a journalist should be a mutually beneficial one.
-While we hope for and expect coverage, we also need to respect their needs and time and ensure we’re developing quality, worthwhile stories.
+A PR pro's relationship with a journalist should be mutually beneficial.
+While we hope for and expect coverage, we also need to respect journalist's needs and time and ensure we’re developing quality, worthwhile stories.

 Jess Fairfax is a digital PR manager at Kaizen